folio-org/stripes-experiments/README.md

 ## Introduction

 Here you will find a prototype we're using to explore how a framework to build a UI for Folio might look.
-For the moment, we're calling it "Stripes".
+For the moment, we're calling it "Stripes" [(here's an overview)](stripes-core/doc/overview.md).
 This preliminary effort is being undertaken by a small team while requirements gathering and UX design are underway.

 Directories here each contain NPM modules, as things solidify they will be split into separate git repositories.